trivago/cucable-plugin/README.md

 This is the runner template file that is used to generate single scenario runners.
 The **[FEATURE_FILE_NAME]** placeholder will be automatically replaced with the name of each generated scenario.

+It is possible to specify a custom runner using ```@RunWith(MyCustomCucumberRunner.class)```!

+By specifying _tags_, we can also split the tests even further if needed.
+In this case we just ignore all tests that are annotated with ```ignore```.

+The _format_ option tells Cucumber where to put the json report files for the aggregated test report.

 <pre>
 package parallel.runners;